-- Wipes off fast and easy, on wet or dry surfaces, even in the sun.
+- Wipes off fast and easy, on wet or dry surfaces.

-- Boosts and builds extra paint protection between waxing.
+- Boosts and builds some quick extra protection between waxing.

-- Safe for all paint types as well as glass, chrome and exterior hard plastic trim.
+- Safe for all paint types including older single stage paints, as well as glass, chrome and exterior hard plastic trim.

-- Leaves an even finish with no white chalky residue on plastics.
+- Leaves no white chalky residue on plastic trims.

-- Big arse sized 750ml, makes it great value for money.
+- Big arse sized 770ml, makes it great value for money.

 And a I know a lot of you will be very happy with its great fragrance, matched to be just like a Bowen Mango!